 While many early digital computers were based on similar designs, such as the IAS and its copies, others are unique designs, like the CSIRAC.
 Built in Sydney, Australia by the Council of Scientific and Industrial Research for use in its Radio physics Laboratory in Sydney, CSIRAC was designed by British-born Trevor Pearcey, and used unusual 12-hole paper tape.
 It was transferred to the Department of Physics at the University of Melbourne in 1955 and remained in service until 1964.

 The first practical stored-program computer to provide a regular computing service, EDSAC is built at Cambridge University using vacuum tubes and mercury delay lines for memory.
 The EDSAC project was led by Cambridge professor and director of the Cambridge Computation Laboratory, Maurice Wilkes.
 Wilkes' ideas grew out of the Moore School lectures he had attended three years earlier.
 One major advance in programming was Wilkes' use of a library of short programs, called “subroutines,” stored on punched paper tapes and used for performing common repetitive calculations within a lager program.

 Maurice Wilkes and his team at the University of Cambridge construct the Electronic Delay Storage Automatic Calculator (EDSAC).
 EDSAC, a stored program computer, used mercury delay line memory.
 Wilkes had attended the University of Pennsylvania's Moore School of Engineering summer sessions about the ENIAC in 1946 and shortly thereafter began work on the EDSAC.

-IBM president and CEO Thomas Watson Jr., speaking to an IBM sales meeting, predicts that all moving parts in machines would be replaced by electronics within a decade.
-The change to electronics marked a major shift for IBM, which since the 1920s was the world leader in electromechanical punched card systems.
-Initially, “electronics” meant the use of vacuum tubes for circuitry but in the mid-1950s, IBM management instructed all its engineers to make new equipment “solid state by ’58,” which meant using the new technology of transistors in all new IBM computer products.
+IBM executive Thomas Watson Jr., speaking to an IBM sales meeting, predicts that all moving parts in IBM machines would be replaced by electronics within a decade.
+The change to electronics marked a major shift for IBM, which since the 1920s was the world leader in electro-mechanical punched card systems.
+Initially, “electronics” meant the use of vacuum tubes for circuitry but in the mid-1950s, IBM management instructed all its engineers to make new equipment: “Solid state by ’58,” was the call--which meant using the new technology of transistors in all new IBM computer products.